Traumatic brain injury treatment comes in a variety of forms.

 On the other hand, some people do not see any benefits, so there is no guarantee it will help everyone.
 But then again, that’s true for most treatments.

-Still, if you are looking for more natural ways to recover from TBI, acupuncture might be a good fit for you!
+Still, if you want more natural ways to recover from TBI, acupuncture might be a good fit for you!
 Just make sure to talk to your doctor first.

 Last but not least, healthy food can be a great treatment for traumatic brain injury!

-After all, your brain needs fuel to function, and the main source of fuel it gets comes from what you eat.
+After all, your brain needs fuel to function, and its main source of fuel comes from your food.

 Make sure you consume foods rich in omega-3 fatty acids and antioxidants, such as those found in a good brain injury diet.
 These will stimulate your brain’s production of new nerve cells and boost your recovery.